manang/internet-drafts/draft-irtf-icnrg-mapme.md

 (a detailed description of the IU processing is provided in {{sec-algos}}.

-The key aspect of the proposal is that it removes the need for a stable home address (present in Tracing-Based approaches for instance) by directly leveraging name-based forwarding state created by CCN/NDN routing protocols or left by previous mobility updates.
-FIB updates are triggered by the reception of mobility updates in a fully distributed way and allow a modification on-the-fly to point to the latest known location of the producer.
+The key aspect of the proposal is that it removes the need for a stable home address by directly leveraging name-based forwarding state created by CCN/NDN routing protocols or left by previous mobility updates.
+FIB updates are triggered by the reception of mobility updates in a fully decentralized way and allow a modification on-the-fly to point to the latest known location of the producer.

 ## Update propagation